googleworkspace/solutions/template/README.md

 1. Please provide thorough instructions on how to demo the solution.
 1. We prefer users to copy a document, spreadsheet or slide deck with the code already in file.
-1. However this is not mandatory, see
+1. However this is not mandatory if note possible, see the [Call in Sick](https://github.com/gsuitedevs/solutions/tree/master/call-in-sick) solution for an example.

 ## Next steps